HiraTariqAkhtar/finalwork-recipeapp/README.md

 # Desi Delights
 <img src="./assets/recipeApp/icon.png" alt="App Logo" width="200">

-This is a recipe app that aims to make Pakistani recipes, places and holidays accessible to users.
-The app provides a simple and user-friendly interface for discovering Pakistani recipes, restaurants and supermarkets and staying informed about Pakistani holidays.
+This is a recipe app that aims to make Pakistani recipes and places accessible to users.
+The app provides a simple and user-friendly interface for discovering Pakistani recipes, restaurants and supermarkets and staying informed about Pakistan.

 **Note**: The app is primarily designed for Android smartphones.
 Some features may not work properly when running the app on an iPhone.